softserveinc-rnd/blog/Zephyr_app/Running_Zephyr_on_nRF52840.md

 ###Configuring the console to use *JLink* connection

 You need to configure the *Zephyr* build system to use the *RTT*.
-In order to do that make sure that your `prj.conf` file contains following section:
+In order to do that make sure that your `Kconfig` and `prj.conf` files have configured.
-    CONFIG_HAS_SEGGER_RTT=y
+`Kconfig` must contain:
+    config HAS_SEGGER_RTT
+    	default y
+`prj.conf` must contain:
     CONFIG_USE_SEGGER_RTT=y
     CONFIG_RTT_CONSOLE=y
-You may also need to disable other routings for the *Zephyr* console with:
+You may also need to disable other routings for the *Zephyr* console in `prj.conf` with:
     CONFIG_UART_CONSOLE=n
 Rebuild the code and it will be using *RTT*.